2018 MLB All-Star Game: How to watch, stream the game and Selection Show

 How can I watch on TV?

-The Home Run Derby is set for 8 p.m.
-ET on Monday July 9 and will be broadcast on ESPN.

 The first pitch of the MLB All-Star Game is scheduled for 7:30 p.m.
-ET on Tuesday July 10.
+ET tonight -- Tuesday July 10.
 The game will be broadcast on Fox.

 Who are the starters for the MLB All-Star Game?